Argentina national futsal team

 The Argentina national futsal team represents Argentina during international futsal competitions.
-It is governed by the Asociación del Fútbol Argentino.
+It is governed by the Argentine Football Association.

 Argentina has qualified and participated in all eight FIFA Futsal World Cup tournaments and along with Brazil, Spain and Portugal are the only national teams that have won the FIFA Futsal World Cup, having won it in 2016.
 Argentina has also won the Copa América three times, in 2003, 2015 and 2022.
 Argentina is ranked 4th in the FIFA Futsal World Rankings.

 In FIFUSA/AMF, Argentina won the 1994 FIFUSA Futsal World Cup and 2019 AMF Futsal Men's World Cup.

 In IBSA, los Murciélagos have been crowned world champions twice in the Blind Soccer/Futsal World Championship, and in 2015 won its third world title: the IBSA World Games 2015.
 Los Murciélagos also won the Blind Futsal Copa Amèrica.
 Only Brazil and Argentina have won the Blind Futsal Copa Amèrica.